scanabc/open/octo17/index.md

 <!-- next -->

-## Good Time For Experimenting
+## Experimenting

-Like in a college...
+Starting fresh, this is a good time for different experiments.

 <!-- next -->

 ### OUSPG Open

-From zero to impact in 90 days.
+From zero to impact in 90 days

+Hire fresh blood, make something useful with them.

 [>Read more about it](http://slides.com/evilon/ouspg-open-2016)
 <!-- .element: class="small" -->